VadimBoev/flappybird-emscripten/README.md

 ## Overview 🌟

-Welcome to the **Flappy Bird: Web Edition** repository!
-This project is a port of the classic Flappy Bird game, originally developed in C, to run seamlessly in your web browser using [Emscripten](https://emscripten.org/).
+This project is a port of the classic [Flappy Bird](https://github.com/VadimBoev/FlappyBird) game, originally developed in C, to run seamlessly in your web browser using [Emscripten](https://emscripten.org/).
 Experience the nostalgia of this iconic game right from your browser, with all the original mechanics and charm intact.

 ## Features 🚀